zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 ???

 I'm going to start with the main point.
 You can do this.
 I'd like to help show you how.

+- Say it with me.
+- "I have something of value to share with others"
 ---
 class: col-2